 Another favourite eatery of ours is called Pelister (also a nice hotel).
 Again, epic.
 Their beet and yam chips (crisps for you Brits) are ridiculously delicious.
 How?
 I don’t know, but they are.
 Everything else is amazing too.

 Feel like staying home and ordering in?
 We often did.
 Call or message Klikni Jadi, even in the later hours, and they’ll make sure you get the best in the city.
 They even stopped to pick up beer, wine, and snacks for us.
 The best delivery service we’ve ever, ever experienced anywhere.
 Ever!
 The best!
 They were always happy to help us find whatever we needed.

 Klikni Jadi delivers all day and into the night, and you get service with a big, genuine smile.
 They always seemed surprised by, and slightly reluctant to accept, my monetary tokens of appreciation.
 Which every single person I dealt with well deserved.

 The total bill for everything shown below (including beer & wine) was €52.56!

 There are restaurants everywhere in Skopje, and, as this post is running away, I’ll just say that you’d be hard-pressed to go wrong with any dining decision.
 The Old Bazaar has many places worth trying, not to mention other things to explore.
-Go there for a meal every once in a while, where you’ll find a more Albanian and Turkish/Ottoman flair.
-In the food and the architecture.
+Go there for a meal every once in a while, where you’ll find a more Albanian and Turkish/Ottoman flair, in the food and in the architecture.
 And the service!
 The service!

 The Old Bazaar.

 I must say that Skopje has the best day-to-day shopping in my current experience of the Balkans.
 Ramstore Mall will sort out most daily needs, with a deli to die for in the grocery store.
-Pharmacies abound in the city, kiosks, auto shops, wine stores, everything you might need.
+Pharmacies abound in the city, as well as kiosks, auto shops, wine stores, everything you might need.
 A person shouldn’t lack for much of anything in Skopje.